(888) 340-0089

 Good standing means your nonprofit is meeting its required obligations with the IRS and the state where it operates.
 When an organization remains in good standing, it can operate legally, fundraise without interruption, and maintain its 501(c)(3) tax-exempt status.

 Compliance is not something nonprofits handle once and move on from.
 It is an ongoing responsibility that continues year after year.
 This guide explains what good standing really means, which filings are required, and how nonprofit leaders can stay organized and compliant throughout the year.
+If you are newly formed, you may also want to review What Happens After You Receive 501(c)(3) Status to understand your next compliance steps.

 What "Good Standing" Means for a Nonprofit Organization